broadinstitute/viral-ngs/docs/install.rst

 -------------------

 The **command line tools** require Python >= 2.7 or >= 3.4.
 Required packages
-(like pysam and Biopython) are listed in requirements.txt and can be installed the usual pip way::
+(pysam and Biopython) are listed in requirements.txt and can be installed the usual pip way::

   pip install -r requirements.txt